goldshtn/linux-tracing-workshop/perf.md

                                   # hit ENTER in the java console
 ```

 If everything went well, you should see the `perf report` ncurses UI, showing the bottlenecks in the Java program.
-These will likely be `Slowy::main` and `Slowy:isPrime`, because the smaller methods were optimized away (inlined).
-You can repeat the experiment and run Slowy with the `-XX:-Inline` switch to prevent this optimization and obtain more accurate results that include the `Slowy::isDivisible` method.
+These will likely be `App::main` and `App::isPrime`, because the smaller methods were optimized away (inlined).
+You can repeat the experiment and run Slowy with the `-XX:-Inline` switch to prevent this optimization and obtain more accurate results that include the `App::isDivisible` method.

 - - -